DrRetro2033/Reyveld/README.md

 ## Cross Platform 🖥️📱

-Arceus can run on any modern device!
+Arceus can run on any modern device that can run Dart code!

 ## Developer Friendly 🤝

-Anyone can use Arceus in their projects, even you!
+Anyone can use Arceus in their projects, yes even you!
 Just remember to give credit if you incorporate it into your project.

 > [!NOTE]
 > If you want an example of what you can do with Arceus, check out my other project [MudkiPC](https://github.com/Pokemon-Manager/MudkiPC).

----
+# Use Cases

+## For Achievement Hunting 🏆

+Jump to specific points in a game to make collecting achievements easier, without occupying multiple save slots or using quicksaves.

+## For Speedrunning 🏃‍➡️

+Arceus makes it easier to practice routes, find exploits, make a starting point, and keep your personal saves away from your speedrunning attempts.

+## For Mods 🛠️

+Keep your modded saves away from your main game saves, and recover from a corrupted save.

+## For Artists 🎨

+Arceus is not just useful for gamers, artists can join the fun as well!
+Simply create a constellation inside a folder, and add the files you would like to track!
+It's that simple!
+Arceus will work with anything; [Krita](https://krita.org/en/), [Blender](https://www.blender.org/), [Godot](https://godotengine.org/), etc...

+## For Save Editors 📝

+The main use case for Arceus is for developers wanting to make a save editor.
+Arceus can be used in save editors to make it easier to focus on what actually matters, the features.

+## For Game Development 💻

+Easily roll back to any point in your game for testing, provide items for debugging, or intentionally corrupt a save to test edge cases—without writing debug menus!
+You could even use Arceus as a backend for saving and loading data in any engine.

+## For Reverse Engineering 📋

+Binary files can be challenging to analyze, but Arceus is designed to detect the smallest changes in a file’s history.

 # SKits

 Arceus uses a brand new file format called SKit.
-SKit uses XML and GZip to store everything Arceus could ever need, replacing the use of ZIP files and JSON.
+SKit uses both XML and GZip to store everything Arceus could ever need, replacing the use of ZIP files and JSON.

 ## Blazingly Fast ⚡

 SKits are quick to read from disk, with everything essential already at the top of the file.

-## Multi-Purpose 🫙
+## Multi-Purpose Containers 🫙

 Arceus has already switched to saving settings, stars, constellations, users, addons, and more into SKits.

 ## Tiny Size 🐁

-Using GZip to compress its data down, SKit does not bloat your storage or memory, loading nothing but the bare essentials.
+Using GZip to compress its data down, SKit does not bloat your storage or memory, loading nothing but the bare essentials when reading.

 ---

-## With more to come...
+# With more to come...

-Arceus is growing and evolving, so please, feel free to suggest features that you would love to see!
+Arceus is still evolving, so please, feel free to suggest features that you would love to see!

+---

 # Want to Try?